YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 5 (Gradient boosted machines and regularized generalized linear models)
 Use boosting (and bagging) to predict Salary in the `Hitters`, a dataset in ISLR.
 Aslo, compare the mean-squared errors of linear regression and ridge regression.

+### The folder, ExploratoryDataAnalysis, has a rmd file, a pdf file, and a dataset folder.
+The pdf file was kintted by the rmd file.
+First, I discussed exploratory data analysis on the datasets provided for Bronx, Brooklyn, Manhattan, Queens, and Staten Island to visualize and make comparisons for residential building.
+Next, I did the exploratory data analysis on datasets provided nyt1.csv, nyt2.csv, and nyt3.csv to visualize some metrics and distributions over time.

 ### Reference: